Where to Stay in Hoi An: A Local’s Guide for First-Timers

 This is one of the great experiences outside of Old Town that I mentioned earlier.
 There’s more to Hoi An than just the Old Town area.

-The following photos were taken at the Cam Thanh Rice Fields east of Old Town.
+The following photos and video were taken at the Cam Thanh Rice Fields here, east of Old Town.
 This area of Hoi An is called Cam Thanh.
 There are also a lot of places to stay out in the rice fields, and even more the further out into Cam Thanh you go.
 I discuss where to stay in the rice fields later in this guide.

 The Cam Thanh Rice Fields outside Hoi An